coderaiser/putout/README.md

 Options:
-  -h, --help              display this help and exit -v, --version           output version information and exit --fix                   aply found fixes of errors to code --fix-count             count of fixes rounds (defaults to 10)
+  -h, --help              display this help and exit -v, --version           output version information and exit -f, --format            use a specific output format - default: dump --fix                   aply found fixes of errors to code --fix-count             count of fixes rounds (defaults to 10)
 ```